Anon8281/UniversalScheduler/README.md

 ### How to use scheduler?

-1. In your plugin Main add:
+1. To your plugin Main add:

 ```java
     @Getter